 Generate Sitemap for WordPress

-If you are on a platform like WordPress which allows you to have plugins, then the quickest and easiest method is to use a sitemap generator plugin.
+If you are on a platform like WordPress which allows you to have plugins, then the quickest and easiest way is to use a sitemap generator plugin.
 This does have the advantage that it is automated, which means anytime you create a new page or change an URL, the sitemap is modified to include the new URL without any intervention from you.
 This is very beneficial if you have a blog and you post several new articles a day or week.

 There are several different sitemap plugins available for WordPress.
-Some SEO plugins also come with sitemap generation and support capabilities built in to it, in which case you might not have to install another plugin.
+Some SEO plugins also come with sitemap generation and support capabilities built in to it, in which case you might not have to install yet another plugin.

 Google XML Sitemaps: This is one of the highest rated plugin for WordPress and it does the job well.
 The plugin supports all generated pages such as posts, pages, archives etc and notifies varies search engines of the change when the sitemap is modified.